DARIAH-FI-Survey-Concept-Network/finnsurveytext/README.md

 ## Motivation ##
 Open-ended questions are an important but challenging way to obtain informative data in surveys.
 Open-ended question data usually requires extra time investment (Fielding et al., 2013), but open-ended questions are particularly useful if researchers do not want to constrain respondents’ answers to pre-specified selections.
 Open-ended questions allow respondents to provide diverse answers based on their experience, and some answers are probably never thought of by researchers.
 (He & Schonlau, 2021.)

-There's limited support for conductive qualitative analysis on Finnish open-ended survey responses and many researchers are more confident analysing responses to closed questions within surveys.
+There's limited support for conducting qualitative analysis on Finnish open-ended survey responses and many researchers are more confident analysing responses to closed questions within surveys.

 This package aims to provide a useful and user friendly set of tools for social science researchers to be able to analyse and understand responses to open-ended questions within their surveys.